heidingaway/datapeople/Home.md

 type: clock
 ```

-> [!quote] There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle.
+> [!quote] Learning is finding out what you already know.
-> — Albert Einstein
+> — Richard Bach

 ------
 ```widgets